jfischoff/jfischoff.github.io/data/blog/hardest-wont-fix.md

 By using `#include` to bring into scope definition of structs one can cast arguments in `kprobe`s and then inspect the fields of the structs.

 I had to convert the port from big to little endian.
 That is what the bit shifting is about.
-At the time of writing this blog these `bpftrace` operators are still undocumented.
+At the time of writing this blog post these `bpftrace` operators are still undocumented.

 Running  `sudo bpftrace epoll_wait_debugger.bt` gave: